 Classroom Information Literacy Instruction

-As part of its Information Literacy Program, the Harold L. Drimmer Library at Westchester Community College offers course-integrated information literacy instruction.
-In accordance with the major learning outcomes of the Information Literacy Program, librarians can assist students with developing a successful research topic, locating information on that topic, evaluating information quality, or synthesizing sources into a research project.
+As part of its Information Literacy Program, the Harold L. Drimmer Library at Westchester Community College offers general as well as course-integrated information literacy instruction to your students.
+In adherence with the major learning outcomes of the Information Literacy Program, librarians can assist students with developing a successful research topic, locating information on that topic, evaluating information quality, or synthesizing sources into a research project.

-If you would like to schedule information literacy instruction, please fill out our Information Literacy Instruction Request Form.
+If you would like to schedule an information literacy session, please fill out our Information Literacy Instruction Request Form.
 A librarian will contact you to discuss the learning outcomes for your session.

 Our information literacy instruction is specifically tailored to each classes’ research needs.
 Student retention of information literacy skills is most successful when librarians can work with faculty and students to develop the specific research skills students will need to successfully complete their research assignments.